• Solutions

 A 81% of data breaches are caused by compromised credentials, according to a 2023 Verizon Data Breach Report.

 That’s where multifactor authentication (MFA) steps in, like a trusted bodyguard for your fintech platform.
 It’s not a box to tick for compliance; it’s a vital layer of protection against evolving cyber threats.
-In this guide, we’ll break down what, why, and how of MFA in fintech apps.
+In this guide, we’ll break down what, why, and how of MFA in fintech mobile apps.
 You’ll walk away with practical insights, a deeper understanding of MFA vulnerabilities, and actionable steps to build a safer, more user-friendly system.

 What’s Multi-Factor Authentication (MFA)?